-The details of what Monsanto has identified as the functional elements are detailed in two of the applications (C-page2, D-page 2) with "any section of the vector not listed in Table 1 but shown in the plasmid map" being "non-transcribed vector sequences that do not contain any functional genetic elements".
+The information of what Monsanto has identified as the functional elements are detailed in two of the applications (pages 2 and 3) with "any section of the vector not listed in Table 1 but shown in the plasmid map" being "non-transcribed vector sequences that do not contain any functional genetic elements".
 No further detail is provided on these or on the open reading frames present as a result of the modification.

 The lack of complete sequence information makes an assessment of the gene expression cassette nigh impossible.
-Agrobacterium-mediated transformation is characterized by multiple fragments and gene rearrangements.^{9,10} Inserted gene sequences may interrupt native gene sequences and/or their promoters and additional code fragments are not necessarily non-functional and may be transcribed.
-Extra gene fragments in Monsanto's Roundup Ready Soya were also claimed to be non-functional and not-transcribed,11 but were later found to be transcribed to produce RNA.^{12,13.} Unintended effects that are not detected in the lab and that may only become apparent in the long term cannot be ruled out.
+Agrobacterium-mediated transformation is characterized by multiple fragments and gene rearrangements.
+Inserted gene sequences may interrupt native gene sequences and/or their promoters and additional code fragments are not necessarily non-functional and may be transcribed.
+Extra gene fragments in Monsanto's Roundup Ready Soya were also claimed to be non-functional and not-transcribed, that are not detected in the lab and that may only become apparent in the long term cannot be ruled out.